 If the student knows their roommate will be moving out; they may have the opportunity to request a specific roommate, through the room change process, pending the bed space has not already been assigned.

-The Office of Residence Life encourages students opting into gender-inclusive housing to have a conversation with family members to make them aware and to ensure they support the student's decision.
+The Residential Housing Office encourages students opting into gender-inclusive housing to have a conversation with family members to make them aware and to ensure they support the student's decision.
 Ultimately, it is the student's choice to communicate with family.